zerodaykb/Java-EE-Classes/README.md

 # projekt_java

-Some simple project using entity framework
+Some simple project using jdbc